anveshmuppeda/kubectl-helper/README.md

 # kubectl-helper [![GitHub](https://img.shields.io/github/license/anveshmuppeda/kubectl-helper?color=blue)](https://github.com/anveshmuppeda/kubectl-helper/blob/main/LICENSE)

 ## Kubernetes Helper Script
+Unlock the full potential of Kubernetes cluster management without the need to memorize complex `kubectl` commands.
+This Kubernetes Helper Script acts as your intelligent assistant, seamlessly remembering and executing commands on your behalf.

+Simplify your Kubernetes cluster management with the Kubernetes Helper Script – a powerful yet user-friendly Bash script that puts the control of your Kubernetes environment at your fingertips.
 The Kubernetes Helper Script is a Bash script designed to simplify the management of a Kubernetes cluster through a user-friendly, menu-driven interface.
 It leverages the `kubectl` command-line tool to interact with a Kubernetes cluster and perform various operations, catering to both beginners and experienced users.

 ## Table of Contents